sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 One of the disturbing truths about my life is that I only own 5 pairs of trousers.
 Three pairs of jeans, the bottom half of a suit, and a pair of tracksuit pants.
-Even sadder, I’ve given them names: I call them *X*\ :sub:`1`\ , *X*\ :sub:`2`\ , *X*\ :sub:`3`\ , *X*\ :sub:`4`  and *X*\ :sub:`5`\ .
-I really have, that’s why they call me Mister Imaginative.
+Even sadder, I have given them names: I call them *X*\ :sub:`1`\ , *X*\ :sub:`2`\ , *X*\ :sub:`3`\ , *X*\ :sub:`4`  and *X*\ :sub:`5`\ .
+I really have, that is why they call me Mister Imaginative.
 Now, on any given day, I pick out exactly one of pair of trousers to wear.
-Not even I’m so stupid as to try to wear two pairs of trousers, and thanks to years of training I never go outside without wearing trousers anymore.
+Not even I am so stupid as to try to wear two pairs of trousers, and thanks to years of training I never go outside without wearing trousers anymore.
 If I were to describe this situation using the language of probability theory, I would refer to each pair of trousers (i.e., each *X*) as